abecodes/tabout.nvim/README.md

 }
   end,
-	wants = {'nvim-treesitter'}, -- or require if not used so far after = {'completion-nvim'} -- if a completion plugin is using tabs load it before }
+	wants = {'nvim-treesitter'}, -- or require if not used so far after = {'nvim-cmp'} -- if a completion plugin is using tabs load it before }
 ```